Quick and snappy

 Unless you’re an art-school trained illustrator don’t even think about doing the pictures yourself.

 Also, it’s pointless finding your own artist.
 Don’t do it.
-The publisher chooses the illustrator.
+The publisher will choose the illustrator.
 And you will have little or nothing to do with that person: just let them get on with the job since they have the talent, not you.
 Sad, but true.
 If you send original art with your story the publisher will probably reject the pictures that have been executed so painstakingly by a talented friend, but they may love your story.
 And then who rewards the artist financially for the time he or she has wasted doing your book?
 It’s just not fair on the artist.

-Of course if you’re already a trained illustrator and you are ALSO the author, then send everything you have done.
+Of course if you’re already a trained illustrator and you are also the author, then send everything you have done.

 Don’t, under any circumstances, contemplate self-publishing, unless it’s only a few copies for your immediate family.
 You’ll end up with a terrifying debt and a shed full of un-sold books.
 Self-publishing provides no market-research, no distribution, no publicity, no marketing, no warehousing, no advertising, and very few buyers since bookshops rarely buy books that established publishers haven’t endorsed.
 I know of sad souls who have lost their houses as a result of self-publishing.
 It’s heartbreaking.